Klarna credits Urban with workplace wellbeing.

 Two years after setting up shop in the city, Klarna turned to Urban for at-work wellness and never looked back.
 We caught up with the Klarna workplace experience team to find out how Urban’s chair massage service contributes to staff retention and happiness in the fast-paced world of finance.

 An office that socialises, works.

 Flexible working is a key part of Swedish office life.
 At Klarna, working from home is encouraged, but so too is face-to-face collaboration.
-Klarna’s experience team found that by offering weekly chair massages, colleague were incentivised to get together in person regularly.
+Klarna’s experience team found that by offering monthly chair massages, colleague were incentivised to get together in person regularly.

 That led to increased productivity, better socialisation, and an increase in staff happiness – key at a time when the company is expanding rapidly, and stress levels can be high.